 WHY DO WE DEFAULT TO A CULTURE OF TELL?

 We tend to default to tell.
 The default to tell is because we are trying to make change happen in such a short time frame, and we are in a such a hurry to get it done.

 When you are in the space of telling and instructing your teams about and how you are going to "do" the change, you find that your change is prolonged and quite a struggle.
 Without ownership - you will achieve buy-in at best.
 If you are lucky, change will happen, but it will be fragmented, in pockets and much slower to gain momentum.

 SO WHERE ARE WE GOING WITH ALL OF THIS?

-We will look at tools you can use and scaffolds you can use to support teacher thinking when you ask.
+We will look at tools and scaffolds you can use to support teacher thinking when you ask.
 We will also explore what you do with all of the information once you have asked.
-So my pondering today is, if you are a leader and you're looking at change, have you asked of your teams why is it is essential to change, and asked what could you and they could do differently to change?
+So my pondering today is, if you are a leader and you're looking at change, have you asked of your teams why is it is essential to change?
+Have you asked what you and they could do differently in order to change?

 If you haven't then I would highly recommend that you step back and take the time to ask.
 You never know, the team will most likely come up with some incredibly insightful ideas that will help you re-imagine what the change process is for you and your school.